dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

 Note:
   - We use the "data ready" interrupt to see when new data is available.
-    With the checked-in i2c implementation this check will *never* fail because the speed is too slow.
-I checked in a faster staff i2c (or you can write your own!) to fix this.
-Interesting bug to track down since it's also consistent with misconfiguration.
+    With the default value used for the i2c initialization this check will *never* fail because the speed is too slow.
+You can change the clock divisor used to initialize the i2c driver to fix this.

+    (Interesting bug to track down since it's also consistent with misconfiguration.)

 ---------------------------------------------------------------------------
 ### Part 2: fill in the gyroscope code in the code directory.